Possession charge dropped against fired UI professor

 A charge for alleged possession of methamphetamine was dropped against former University of Idaho journalism professor Denise Bennett.

-The charge was dismissed ahead of a preliminary hearing scheduled for today.
+The charge was dismissed ahead of a preliminary hearing scheduled for today in Nez Perce County 2nd District Court in Lewiston.
 That hearing has been canceled.

 Bennett is still facing charges of alleged burglary, a felony, and misdemeanor possession of drug paraphernalia.
 She previously pleaded not guilty to possession of paraphernalia.
 No plea has been submitted for the burglary charge.